-The Library has evaluated any recognized or unrecognized subsequent events for consideration in the accompanying financial statements through March 11, 2022, which was the date the financial statements were made available.
+The Library has evaluated any recognized or unrecognized subsequent events for consideration in the accompanying financial statements through January 27, 2023, which was the date the financial statements were made available.
+No subsequent events occurring after this date have been evaluated for inclusion in the financial statements.